 There is no doubt that her worship was well established by the Old Kingdom as she appears with Bast in the valley temple of Khafre at Giza.
 Hathor represents Upper Egypt and Bast represents Lower Egypt.

 She was originally a personification of the Milky Way, which was considered to be the milk that flowed from the udders of a heavenly cow (linking her with Nut, Bat and Mehet-Weret).
-As time passed she absorbed the attributes of many other goddesses but also became more closely associated with Isis, who to some degree usurped her position as the most popular and powerful goddess.
-Yet she remained popular throughout Egyptian history.
+As time passed Hathor absorbed the attributes of many other goddesses but also became more closely associated with Isis, who to some degree usurped her position as the most popular and powerful goddess.
+Yet, Hathor remained popular throughout Egyptian history.

-She was a sky goddess, known as “Lady of Stars” and “Sovereign of Stars” and linked to Sirius (and so the goddesses Sopdet and Isis).
-Her birthday was celebrated on the day that Sirius first rose in the sky (heralding the coming innundation).
+Hathor was a sky goddess, known as “Lady of Stars” and “Sovereign of Stars” and linked to Sirius (and so the goddesses Sopdet and Isis).
+Her birthday was celebrated on the day that Sirius first rose in the sky (heralding the coming inundation).
 By the Ptolemaic period, she was known as the goddess of Hethara, the third month of the Egyptian calendar.

 As “the Mother of Mothers” she was the goddess of women, fertility, children and childbirth.
-She had power over anything having to do with women from problems with conception or childbirth, to health and beauty and matters of the heart.
-Yet, she was not exclusively worshipped by women and unlike the other gods and goddesses she had both male and female priests.
+She had power over anything having to do with women from problems with conception or childbirth, to health and beauty, to matters of the heart.
+Yet, she was not exclusively worshipped by women and, unlike the other gods and goddesses, she had both male and female priests.

 The only way to stop the slaughter was to colour beer red (to resemble blood) and pour the mixture over the killing fields.
 When she drank the beer, she became drunk and drowsy, and slept for three days.
 When she awoke with a hangover she had no taste for human flesh and mankind was saved.
 Ra renamed her Hathor and she became a goddess of love and happiness.
 As a result, soldiers also prayed to Hathor/Sekhmet to give them her strength and focus in battle.